Economic history of Somalia: Socialist revolution post-1975

+Stanford-trained economist Vali Jamal estimated Somalia's GDP per capita at US$406 in 1978 (approximately US$2,000 in present-day terms), arguing that official statistics had substantially underestimated agricultural production.
+By his estimate, Somalia's per capita GDP exceeded that of several African countries, including Egypt, Ghana, Sudan, Tanzania, and Kenya, as well as most other states in East Africa.

+This estimate was reinforced by Somalia's first official national accounts, compiled in 1979 through three independent studies conducted jointly with the Somali Central Statistical Department, two by the UN Economic Commission for Africa and one by the World Bank (IBRD).
+The IBRD calculated a figure of US$342, a figure that put Somalia well out of the league of the least developed countries entirely.
+The report further estimated that 17 percent of the population lived below the poverty threshold, describing this as comparatively low by African standards and consistent with the relative absence of urban shanty settlements and widespread visible malnutrition in Somalia at the time.

 Popular enthusiasm for the revolution began to dissipate by the mid-1970s.
 Many officials had become corrupt, using their positions for personal gain, and a number of ideologues had been purged from the administration as potential threats to their military superiors.
 Perhaps most important, Siad Barre's regime was focusing its attention on the political goal of "liberating" the Ogaden (Ogaadeen) rather than on the economic goal of socialist transformation.
 The Somali economy was hurt as much by these factors and by the economic cost of creating a large modern army as it was by the concurrent drought.
 Two economic trends from this period were noteworthy: increasing debt and the collapse of the small industrial sector.